ThibeauK/forumistic-blog/posts/post9.md

 Early instances of digital graphic design indicate a child-like playfulness.
 Designers were compelled to experiment with their new computational toys.
 Works facilitated experiments attempting to comprehend these unfamiliar computing device.
-Their foundation was build upon a need for self reliance.
+Their foundation was built upon a need for self reliance.
 Separating their dependency from technicians and machines stationed in laboratories.

 <p><a href="#image-bibliography">[VII]<img src="images/post9-1.jpg"></a> <a href="#image-bibliography">[VIII]<img src="images/post9-2.jpg"></a></p>